 Best Bread for a Panini Sandwich

-You can get a bread specifically for panini sandwiches called, of course, ‘panini bread’ or you could make your own panini bread (from King Arthur Flour).
+You can get a bread specifically for panini sandwiches called, of course, ‘panini bread’ or you could make your own panini bread.

 You can also use another variety, something hearty, like ciabatta, focaccia or a baguette.
 Those stand up well to grilling and don’t smush down like a softer bread would.

 For this panini sandwich, I used ciabatta.
-I love the crusty exterior…yet, the inside has lots of holes and is kinda light.
+I love the crusty exterior and light interior.

 Can I Make a Panini Without A Panini Press?